 Membership email lists are available for official NIRSA business, as outlined above.
 All guidelines in the NIRSA Email Policy must be strictly adhered to.
 The NIRSA Member Network is provided with a current membership list monthly.
 To request a membership list for your state or province, please contact your Regional Representative.

 Connect with members and non-members in your state or province by reviewing and updating your Regional webpage.
 Here, you can highlight information, people and events in your state or province.
-Keep your site timely by sending updates to the NIRSA Membership Outreach Coordinator, Emily Hughes and Cc: the Regional Representative.
+Keep your site timely by sending updates to the NIRSA Member Relations Manager, Sarah Leskovec and Cc: the appropriate Regional Representative.

 NIRSA Regional Representatives and State/Provincial Leaders are permitted to use the NIRSA name and/or logo within their newsletters.
 All NIRSA Logos can be downloaded from the NIRSA Logos & Graphics webpage.